 The profitability of our business depends in part on consumers’ perception of the strength of the McDonald’s brand.
 Under the terms of the MFAs, we are required to assist McDonald’s with protecting its intellectual property rights in the Territories.
 Nevertheless, any failure by McDonald’s to protect its proprietary rights in the Territories or elsewhere could harm its brand image, which could affect our competitive position and our results of operations.

-Under the MFAs, we may use, and grant rights to franchisees to use, McDonald’s intellectual property in connection with the development, operation, promotion, marketing and management of our restaurants.
+Under the MFAs, we may use, and grant rights to sub-franchisees to use, McDonald’s intellectual property in connection with the development, operation, promotion, marketing and management of our restaurants.
 McDonald’s has reserved the right to use, or grant licenses to use, its intellectual property in Latin America and the Caribbean for all other purposes, including to sell, promote or license the sale of products using its intellectual property.
 If we or McDonald’s fail to identify unauthorized filings of McDonald’s trademarks and imitations thereof, and we or McDonald’s do not adequately protect McDonald’s trademarks and copyrights, the infringement of McDonald’s intellectual property rights by others may cause harm to McDonald’s brand image and decrease our sales.

 We use non-committed lines of credit to partially finance our working capital need.